ophelie-gaudin/eatzy-fastapi/README.md

 ## 🚀 Deployment to Vercel

+### Setting up Environment Variables

+1. Log in to your Vercel account
+2. Go to your project dashboard
+3. Click on "Settings" tab
+4. Click on "Environment Variables" in the left sidebar
+5. Add the following environment variables:
+    - `OPENAI_API_KEY`: Your OpenAI API key
+6. Click "Save" to apply the changes

+### Deploying

-1. Install Vercel CLI:
+1. Install the Vercel CLI:

     ```bash
     npm install -g vercel
     ```

-2. Login to Vercel:
+2. Deploy to Vercel:

     ```bash
-    vercel login
-    ```

-3. Deploy the application:

-    ```bash
     vercel
     ```

-4. For production deployment:
+3. For production deployment:
     ```bash
     vercel --prod
     ```